History and joint schools

 Eight single honours, six in joint schools.

 History (Ancient and Modern): with a large Modern History team, dedicated in-house Ancient History teaching, and a strong Classics school, Merton is an excellent place to study the Ancient and Modern History degree and develop the comparative insights the course provides.
-This degree permits study of the entire continuum of human history, allowing students to truly develop and follow their own interests, and to explore how things have changed over time, and/or how aspects of modern society may in fact have their origins in ancient civilization.
-The comparative dimension of the degree highlights the diversity of historical experience.
+This degree in History permits study of the entire continuum of human history, such as advanced higher history, allowing students to truly develop and follow their own interests, and to explore how things have changed over time, and/or how aspects of modern society may in fact have their origins in ancient civilization.
+The comparative dimension of the history degree highlights the diversity of historical experience.
 The study of languages is optional in this course, it will likely include at least some archaeological and material culture elements, but the core focus throughout is on textual analysis and the study of literature.
 Our students come from diverse backgrounds and originate both from the UK and overseas.

 History and English: Since the History & English degree began Merton has been one of the most consistent colleges in admitting students for it.
 With three History tutors and three English tutors there is ample opportunity to study different periods both through their literature and through their history.
 Merton’s History and English graduates have gone on to careers in Art History and International Relations as well as in English and History.